neubig/egret/Readme.txt

   unknown words
 * Removing a flag that lexicalizes punctuation in Chinese parsing only for tree output (but not forest output)
+* Adding a Japanese parsing model (trained on the Japanese word dependency corpus of Mori et al. 2014)